AFFORDABLE DO IT YOURSELF HOME PROJECTS | BEFORE AND AFTER METAL LOCKER MAKEOVER | PAINTED METAL | KIDS PLAYROOM DESIGN

 Using a brush, I painted the doors with the different colors in no particular pattern.
 The yellow and dark blue required three coats, but the other colors just needed two coats.

-You can tell from the picture that, even though I used a brush for the doors, the finish is nice and smooth--chalk that up to the self-leveling properties of a good-quality chalk paint (see what I did there?)
+You can tell from the picture that, even though I used a brush for the doors, the finish is nice and smooth--chalk that up to the self-leveling properties that BB Frösch gives your paint!

 I let my painted doors sit over night before I sealed them with BB Frösch Premium Wax.
 This stuff seriously goes on like butter!
 I sealed the doors with wax before painting the frame of the lockers.
 This way, if I accidentally got any paint from the frame on the doors, I knew I could easily wipe it off without removing the door paint.